Analogue filter: Insertion-loss method

 The insertion-loss method of designing filters is, in essence, to prescribe a desired function of frequency for the filter as an attenuation of the signal when the filter is inserted between the terminations relative to the level that would have been received were the terminations connected to each other via an ideal transformer perfectly matching them.
-Versions of this theory are due to Sidney Darlington, Wilhelm Cauer and others all working more or less independently and is often taken as synonymous with network synthesis.
+Versions of this theory are due to Sidney Darlington, Wilhelm Cauer, and others, all working more or less independently, and are often taken as synonymous with network synthesis.
 Butterworth's filter implementation is, in those terms, an insertion-loss filter, but it is a relatively trivial one mathematically since the active amplifiers used by Butterworth ensured that each stage individually worked into a resistive load.
 Butterworth's filter becomes a non-trivial example when it is implemented entirely with passive components.
-An even earlier filter that influenced the insertion-loss method was Norton's dual-band filter where the input of two filters are connected in parallel and designed so that the combined input presents a constant resistance.
-Norton's design method, together with Cauer's canonical LC networks and Darlington's theorem that only LC components were required in the body of the filter resulted in the insertion-loss method.
+An even earlier filter that influenced the insertion-loss method was Norton's dual-band filter, where the inputs of two filters are connected in parallel and designed so that the combined input presents a constant resistance.
+Norton's design method, together with Cauer's canonical LC networks and Darlington's theorem that only LC components were required in the body of the filter, resulted in the insertion-loss method.
 However, ladder topology proved to be more practical than Cauer's canonical forms.

 Darlington's insertion-loss method is a generalisation of the procedure used by Norton.
-In Norton's filter it can be shown that each filter is equivalent to a separate filter unterminated at the common end.
+In Norton's filter, it can be shown that each filter is equivalent to a separate filter unterminated at the common end.
 Darlington's method applies to the more straightforward and general case of a 2-port LC network terminated at both ends.
 The procedure consists of the following steps: